icy/google-group-crawler/README.md

 ## Description

-This is a `Bash` script to download all `mbox` files from any Google group.
+This is a `Bash` script to download all original messages from a Google group archive.
 Private groups require you to load cookies from file.

+The downloaded messages are in `RFC 822` format and it can be converted to `mbox` format easily.
+(See also #15.)

 ## Installation